100 Florida Trails®

 Van Fleet State Trail - Sumter County - Totally rural 29 mile rail-trail with one curve and no hills through the Green Swamp.
 The C2C crosses the trail between the South Lake and Withlacoochee State Trails (gaps exist).

-Withlacoochee State Trail - Hernando, Citrus Counties - From the future juncture with the C2C near Croom Road, the trail is part of the Heart of Florida Loop to its northern end at Citrus Springs (35.5 miles), where a gap exists to the Dunnellon Trail (currently, an on-road route).
+Withlacoochee State Trail - Hernando, Citrus Counties - From the future juncture with the C2C near Croom Road, the trail is part of the Heart of Florida Loop to its northern end at Gulf Junction in Citrus Springs (35.5 miles), where a one-mile connector now links to the Dunnellon Trail.
 The trail totals 46 miles, to its southern end at Owensboro.

 Dunnellon Trail - Marion County - Part of the Cross Florida Greenway, the paved trail runs 2.5 miles along the Rainbow River including a bridge across the Withlacoochee River.
 The Greenway continues eastbound paralleling SR 484.